oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ![Run Micronaut Application](images/run_main_method.png)

-> **Note**: If you have defined a database connection, see [Connect to an Oracle Autonomous Database](#connect-to-an-oracle-autonomous-database), then the database connection details will be passed to your running application through an argument file when running the application in this way.
+> **Note**: If you have defined a database connection, see [Connect to an Oracle Autonomous Database](#connect-to-an-oracle-autonomous-database), then the database connection details will be provided to your running application through an argument file when running the application in this way.

-Alternatively, select **Run Without Debugging** from the **Run** menu.
+Alternatively, use the **Run Application Without Debugging** action in the **APPLICATIONS** view of the Micronaut Tools activity, or invoke **Run Without Debugging** from the **Run** menu.

-### Live Reloading of Applications
+### Live Reload Your Micronaut Application

 Micronaut can automatically recompile and restart your application (or its parts) when it detects changes to your source code.
 (This is called "Continuous Mode".)